 The commitments made by IFFIm's donor governments constitute a legally binding contractual obligation that the entity can employ as backing to issue debt and as a financial resource to service it.
 The six original donors to IFFIm were the UK, France, Italy, Norway, Spain, and Sweden.
-Australia, the Netherlands and South Africa also finalised pledges.
+Australia, the Netherlands and South Africa also finalized pledges.
 Since inception, four original donors and two subsequent donors have made additional pledges.
 In 2011, Brazil pledged the equivalent of \$20 million over 20 years; a grant agreement is pending.

-In early 2015, France and the Netherlands pledged an additional €150 million and €60 million, respectively.
-Australia has also confirmed that it will make an additional pledge of A\$37.5 million.
-Exhibit 5 breaks down the \$6.3 billion in total original commitments but does not include the new commitments made by Australia, France and the Netherlands as these grant agreements are not yet finalised.
+In early 2015, France and the Netherlands pledged additional €150 million and €60 million, respectively.
+Both agreements are expected to be finalized by the end of 2016.
+Furthermore, Australia has finalized an additional pledge of A\$37.5 million and made the first installment in 2016.

+Exhibit 5 breaks down the \$6.3 billion in total outstanding commitments but does not include the new commitments made by France and the Netherlands as these grant agreements are not yet finalized.
-EXHIBIT 5

-Sovereign Donors and Pledges as of December 2014
+Exhibit 5 Sovereign Donors and Pledges as of December 2015